reingart/pyfpdf/docs/index.md

 * [RPA Framework](https://github.com/robocorp/rpaframework) : libraries and tools for Robotic Process Automation (RPA), designed to be used with both [Robot Framework](https://robotframework.org)
 * [Concordia](https://github.com/LibraryOfCongress/concordia) : a platform developed by the US Library of Congress for crowdsourcing transcription and tagging of text in digitized images
 * [GovReady-Q Compliance Server](https://github.com/GovReady/govready-q) : GRC platform for highly automated, user-friendly, self-service compliance assessments and documentation (DevSecOps)
+* [wudududu/extract-video-ppt](https://github.com/wudududu/extract-video-ppt) : create a one-page-per-frame PDF from a video or PPT file
 * [csv2pdf](https://github.com/TECH-SAVVY-GUY/csv2pdf) : convert CSV files to PDF files easily

 ### Related ###